akeneo/pim-docs/onboarder/prerequisites/index.rst

 PIM
 ---

-The Onboarder is compatible with enterprise edition from >= 2.3.9 to <4.0
+The Onboarder is compatible with the enterprise edition of the PIM starting 3.0 version.

 .. _onboarder-prereq-sync: